-- On the Celsius scale 0ºC corresponds to the freezing point of water.
+- On the Celsius scale, 0ºC corresponds to the freezing point of water.

-Kelvin scale intervals are measured in kelvin, but were previously called Kelvin degrees.
+Kelvin scale intervals are measured in Kelvin, but were previously called Kelvin degrees.

-What are the units of temperature in the international system of nations?
+Unity in the international system of measures

 Is the temperature the same as thermal energy?